 This long, one story home is framed by a low sloping planar roof similar to its mid-century neighbors.
 The exterior is a combination of brick and siding with a window pattern modified from its original design.
 Exposed beams run front to back and were the last remaining interior elements from the initial plan.

 To accomplish the client’s goal of an open floor plan, it was necessary to install a steel beam for structural support which added an industrial element to the new living space.
 This beam acts as a natural division between the kitchen and dining room.

-To create an open floor plan we removed the existing-interior walls, added a wood screen at the entry, and incorporated new and existing exposed-beams to help redefine the two rooms.
-We unified the front facade, by making the differences between brick and glass consistent, unifying the exterior and increasing the flood of natural light throughout the home.
-Our palette of natural wood, concrete floors, white base cabinets, and exposed wood beams provide warmth and tranquility.
+A white oak vertical screen was introduced at the entry to define arrival and complement other wood accents in the space.
+Updating the front facade, we highlighted the differences between brick and glass, unifying the exterior and increasing the flood of natural light.
+Our palette of natural wood, concrete floors, white cabinets, and exposed wood beams provide warmth and tranquility.

 A unique feature of this home is the walk-in pantry.
 The door was designed to seamlessly integrate into the paneled wall when closed allowing for ultimate flexibility when entertaining.
 The TV cabinet is also hidden in the paneled wall with a retractable paneled door.
 This custom millwork enabled us to hide functional elements while maintaining the beauty of the architecture.
 The sustainable and efficient use of the existing space allowed us to include a much needed mudroom and laundry room into the project scope.